-Lee County produced these videos during the COVID-19 pandemic when regular in-person Hurricane Seminars were not possible, and they became a valuable resource-available at any time.
+Lee County produced these videos during the COVID-19 pandemic when regular in-person Hurricane Seminars were not possible, and they became a valuable resource-available at any time and they have been updated!
 They're short, easy to follow, and come with fun quizes at the end to make sure you're "Hurricane Ready!"
 Watch them at www.LeeGov.com/Hurricane.